tm-a-t/TGPy/guide/docs/basics/code.md

 # Code run

-Just send any Python code to any chat — and it will run.
+Open any chat, type some Python code and send it.
+It’s that simple.

 ```python
 2 + 2